 Not yet diagnosed with Bipolar disorder, as a young photographer, I taught myself how to shoot.
-What I couldn’t yet grasp was that great photography was about light frozen in time.
+The rose trees out in front of my parents' were my captive audience.
+What I didn't yet grasp was that great photography isn't a topic or place, it's light frozen in time.
+It's technique.
 The challenge I struggled with for decades, was learning to appreciate the light in my own life.
 With treatment, I came to understand that the act of seeing and capturing light literally pushes away the darkness I battle most days.
-Viewing the world through a camera helps me find peace.
-Every image is a reminder that the beauty of this world can be mine to enjoy too.
-I now realize that my “specialty” isn’t wildlife, landscape or portrait photography.
-It is helping others find refuge from their own darkness, if only for a second, by appreciating the light in my pictures.
-That’s why I frame my work so tightly.
+Viewing the world through a camera helps me see hope and find peace.
+Every image is a reminder that the beauty of this world can be mine to enjoy and share too.
+Helping others find refuge from their own darkness, if only for a second, by appreciating the light around us.
+That’s why I often frame my work so tightly.
 I want to be sure viewers see exactly what I did when I pressed the shutter.

 44 years after first trying out my dad’s camera, looking through a lens still feels like magic.
 After sharing my work for others’ enjoyment all those years, in late 2018 I decided to turn professional.
-Six months later, I had edited 160,000+ photos, and posted my favorites here.
-Since then, I'm proud that galleries, arts centers and museums in 16 states -- Montana, Colorado, California, New Mexico, North Carolina, Kentucky, Oregon, New York, Minnesota, Missouri, Wyoming, Massachusetts, Virginia, Kansas, Florida, Texas and Scotland have exhibited my work.
-The Burren College of Art in Ireland and the Unpack Havana Studio in Cuba accepted me into their Residency Programs before Covid shut down the world.
-I remain profoundly grateful to the gallery owners, curators, judges and collectors who have supported my evolution as a professional artist, even if I got a late start.
+Six months later, I had edited 160,000+ images, and posted a few of my favorites here.
+Since then, I'm proud that the Yellowstone Art Museum and Albuquerque Museum, arts centers and galleries in 14 states -- Colorado, California, North Carolina, Kentucky, Oregon, New York, Minnesota, Missouri, Wyoming, Massachusetts, Virginia, Kansas, Florida and Texas have exhibited my work.
+Oh and Scotland!
+The Burren College of Art in Ireland and the Unpack Havana Studio in Cuba accepted me into their Residency Programs before Covid swooped down and I hope to complete those adventures in 2024.
+I remain profoundly grateful to the gallery owners, curators, judges and collectors who have supported my evolution as a professional, even if I got a late start.